 Before you even think about the fee, realize this: Google offers a 1-month free trial for new users to kick the tires.
-So, let's dive into why you should sign up for YouTube Premium today, and happily pay for it, without complaint.
+So, let's dive into why you should sign up for YouTube Premium today.

 1. YouTube is so much better without the ads